 Tank Size

-The heater power should align with the size of the tank.
+The heater power should align with the size of betta tank.
 A general rule is to use a heater of 4-5 watts per gallon of water.
 For larger tanks above 50 gallons, the power of the heater reduces to 2-3 watts per gallon.
 However, the final selection depends upon your room temperature and heater efficiency.

 For example, for a 5-gallon betta tank, you’ll need to acquire a 20- to 25-watt heater.
 For a 10-gallon betta tank, you’ll require a 50-watt heater, but if you are dealing with a cold winter, you may require a high-power heater up to 75 watts.
 Using the wrong wattage can either overheat or fail to properly warm the water.